ynnjs/ynn/README.md

 # Ynn ['in]

 Ynn is a framework for building more flexible and portable web applications.
-It is based on [Koajs](https://koajs.com/) and more powerful.
+It is based on [Koa](https://koajs.com/) but more powerful.

-Currently, `Ynn` is still in `Alpha` version until the version `1.0.0` be published.
+Currently, Ynn is still in `Alpha` version until the version `1.0.0` be published.

 ## Installation